Passport application procedures have changed to increase the security of travel documents.

 All passport applicants at the Embassy of Sweden in Washington must be digitally photographed and fingerprinted on site at the time of the application.

-Applications may no longer be submitted at the honorary consulates in the U.S., except for when the Embassy of Sweden offers this service at different consulates in the U.S. on certain dates through the mobile passport station.
+Applications may be submitted at the Consulate General in New York and the Embassy of Sweden in Washington DC.
+We also offer application services at some honorary consulates in the U.S. on certain dates through the mobile passport station.

 Book Well in Advance

 There are many who apply for passports at the Embassy in Washington.
 We therefore recommend that you book well in advance, before your passport expires or you need to travel.
 Please note that reservations can be made up to 3 months in advance.

 In today's world, it has become increasingly important that documents required to travel – passports and identity cards – are secure.
 As of October 1, 2005, Swedish travel documents are issued in compliance with the requirements laid down in the EU regulation regarding passport security and biometrics.
 These passports and identity cards have a computer chip which stores the holder's personal data and photograph.

 The police in Sweden use digital photo stations to photograph everyone who applies for a passport or identity card.
 At a border checkpoint, a snapshot of the passport holder can be instantly compared to the photo on the chip.
 The aim is to ensure that the person using the passport and the person in the passport photo are one and the same.

 For that same reason, photo stations have also been installed at the Embassy of Sweden in Washington to photograph all passport applicants.
 These photos replace those previously provided by the applicants themselves.

 Fingerprints to be Included in Passports

 As of June 28, 2009 all passports issued by European Union member countries contain fingerprints from two fingers.
 The prints are stored in a micro chip in the passport.